History of Saint Paul, Minnesota: Geological history

-During Upper Cambrian and Ordovician time, from approximately 505 to 438 million years ago, shallow tropical seas covered much of then-equatorial southeastern Minnesota.
+During Upper Cambrian and Ordovician time, about 505 to 438 million years ago, shallow tropical seas covered much of then-equatorial southeastern Minnesota.
 During this time, the sedimentary rocks that constitute the bedrock of St. Paul were deposited.
-The most visible of these are the 156 ft to 166 ft thick layer of St. Peter Sandstone, the lowest layer of sedimentary rock above the Mississippi River in Saint Paul, which is overlain by a thin—3 ft to 5.5 ft thick—layer of Glenwood Shale, and capped by a 28 ft thick layer of Platteville Limestone.
+The most visible of these are the 156 ft to 166 ft thick layer of St. Peter Sandstone, the lowest layer of sedimentary rock above the Mississippi River in Saint Paul, which is overlain by a thin—3 ft to 5.5 ft thick—layer of Glenwood Shale and capped by a 28 ft thick layer of Platteville Limestone.
 These units are overlain by the fossiliferous Decorah Shale, which is in some places completely eroded and in others up to 95 ft thick, and exposed at the brickyards, a popular fossil hunting location in Lilydale Park.
-All of the units exposed on the surface in St. Paul are of Ordovician age.
+All the units exposed on the surface in St. Paul are of Ordovician age.
 Marine fossils can be seen embedded in limestone structures, such as the Henry Hastings Sibley House.

 About 20,000 years ago, the area was covered by the Superior Lobe of the Laurentide Ice Sheet, which left the St. Croix moraine on the Twin Cities as it receded.
 Later the Grantsburg Sublobe of the Des Moines Lobe also covered the area.
 These thick layers of ice cut through the Platteville limestone cap rock with tremendous force, forming tunnel valleys, and released glacial meltwater.
 The result was a series of troughs in the limestone, which were filled by glacial till and outwash deposit as the glaciers receded.
-Sometimes the sediment would be mixed with huge chunks of ice, which would leave voids, or kettles, in the soil.
+Sometimes the sediment was mixed with huge chunks of ice, which left voids, or kettles, in the soil.
 These kettles later filled with water and became Lake Como and Lake Phalen.